 This scholarship is available to full-time students who live on campus, and who have a parent employed as a full-time, ordained or church-approved minister.
-The Scholarship pays the remaining cost of tuition after all free Federal and State aid has been applied.
+The Scholarship pays the remaining cost of tuition after all Federal grant aid has been applied.